 Corey recommended that the position of Chair and Vice Chair be a two (2) year term instead of the one (1) year term.

-Cleary stated the bylaws need to be looked at when deciding to change from a one (1) year to a two (2) year term.
+Cleary stated the bylaws need to be reviewed when deciding to change from a one (1) year to a two (2) year term.

-Corey made a motion to approve the following slate:
+Corey made a motion to approve the following slate of Board officers:

 Chair, David Dye